Last Updated on June 13, 2023 by bethrmartin

 If you have wall space in your kitchen, I recommend hanging vintage kitchen equipment from an antique shop.
 It’s always fun to play the game “what was that used for?”
 The proper composition can look like refined wall art.

-The world is limitless when it comes to how you can transform empty walls with vinyl.
-Not only does vinyl come in tons of colors, but you can cut any shape you can dream of.
-Cut patterns on your home cutter or by fun pre-made decals from Etsy.
-You can even fill an entire wall with a pattern if you have enough patience.
+The world is limitless regarding how you can transform empty walls with vinyl.
+Not only does vinyl come in many colors, but you can cut any shape you can dream of.
+Cut patterns on your home cutter or with fun pre-made decals from Etsy.
+You can fill an entire wall with a pattern with enough patience.

 Tile is a great way to add subtle texture or a huge impact, depending on your personal style.
 The possibilities are endless when you can tile a full room, an accent wall, or a focal point.

-Physical tickets are all but a thing of the past, but that only makes the ones we do have even more special.
-Hang concert or sporting event tickets together in a collage or frame them individually and never forget that magical experience.
+Physical tickets are all but a thing of the past, but that only makes the ones we have even more special.
+Hang concert or sporting event tickets together in a collage, frame them individually, and never forget that magical experience.

 Metal wall art makes a definite statement and has been a classic decor idea for some time.
-You can find many vintage brass options if you prefer a classic look or opt for an ultra-modern wall hanging to make your room shine.
+You can find many vintage brass options if you prefer a classic look or an ultra-modern wall hanging to make your room shine.

 Want to fill a larger wall space but don’t have the budget for a giant piece of artwork?
 Fabric and canvas stretcher bars to the rescue!
-All you need is a stapler gun, and you can make any piece of fabric into a work of art.
-Many art stores will even stretch the canvas for you for a small price.
+All you need is a stapler gun, and you can make any fabric into a work of art.
+Many art stores will stretch the canvas for you for a small price.

 Your space should reflect your individual life, and a commissioned piece of art is a lovely way to achieve this.
-No matter what you pick – your beloved pooch, family home, or a special moment – will bring joy to your walls and will become an instant family heirloom.
+No matter what you pick – your beloved pooch, family home, or a special moment – will bring joy to your walls and become an instant family heirloom.